 Mid Penn Bank Adds Fifth Branch Location to Schuylkill County with Orwigsburg Office

-Mid Penn Bank, subsidiary of Mid Penn Bancorp Inc. (NASDAQ: MPB), will hold a ribbon-cutting ceremony on Wednesday, June 7, to celebrate the opening of its newest branch office, located at 1021 Centre Turnpike in Orwigsburg.
-This location is the bank’s fifth branch in Schuylkill County.
+Mid Penn Bank, subsidiary of Mid Penn Bancorp Inc. (NASDAQ: MPB), will hold a ribbon-cutting ceremony on Wednesday, June 7, to celebrate the opening of its newest financial center, located at 1021 Centre Turnpike in Orwigsburg.
+This location is the bank’s fifth location in Schuylkill County.

 “The Schuylkill County community has welcomed and embraced our presence, and we look forward to providing them with the exceptional banking services they deserve” said Mid Penn Bank President and CEO Rory G. Ritrievi.
 “Our local team members understand the needs of Orwigsburg residents and are delighted to be joining the community to introduce individuals, businesses and organizations to our widely embraced style of community banking.”

 The bank’s other Schuylkill County locations include Minersville, Frackville, Tremont and Tower City.